Interface to TCP/IP sockets.

 inet:setopts/2

-for details) and its message counter drops to 0
+for details) and its message counter drops to 0, the following

 message is delivered to indicate that the